alex-sharifi/linux-tips/README.md

   - `{}` for _brace expansion_, i.e. `echo {A,B,C}`, `echo {A..K}`, `echo {Q..F}`, `echo {1..10}`, `echo {001..100}`, `echo a{A{1,2},B{3,4}}b`.

 - Exploring the System
-  - "Everything in UNIX is a file" (The UNIX Programming Environment, pg.
-41)
+  - "Everything in UNIX is a file...
+A file is a sequence of bytes" (The UNIX Programming Environment, pg.
+41).
+Therefore everything in UNIX is a sequence of bytes.
+The meaning of the bytes depends solely on the programs that interpret the file.
+"In UNIX systems there is just one kind of file, and all that is required to access a file is its name.
+The lack of file formats is an advantage overall."
+(The UNIX Programming Environment, pg.
+47).
   - `file` describes a file.
     - `file -i` gives more information about the file.
     - `od -tcx1 [file]` is useful for inspecting hex representation of each character.
 Can be useful when there are weird-encoded characters in files.